Itamar Zorman

 Photo by Jamie Jung

 Itamar Zorman is one of the most soulful, evocative artists of his generation, distinguished by his emotionally gripping performances and gift for musical storytelling.
-Since his emergence with the top prize at the 2011 International Tchaikovsky Competition, he has wowed audiences all over the world with breathtaking style, causing one critic to declare him a “young badass who’s not afraid of anything.”
-His “youthful intensity” and “achingly beautiful” sound shine through in every performance, earning him the title of the “virtuoso of emotions”.
+Since his emergence with the top prize at the 2011 International Tchaikovsky Competition, he has enthralled audiences all over the world with breathtaking style, causing one critic to declare him a “young badass who’s not afraid of anything.”
+His youthful intensity and achingly beautiful sound shine through in every performance, earning him the title of the “virtuoso of emotions”.

-Described as a “poet of the violin”, Itamar Zorman is also a committed chamber player.
-He is a founding member of the Israeli Chamber Project and a member of the Lysander Piano Trio, with which he won the 2012 Concert Artists Guild Competition, the Grand Prize in the 2011 Coleman Chamber Music Competition, First Prize in the 2011 Arriaga Competition, and a bronze medal in the 2010 Fischoff National Chamber Music Competition.
+Described as a “poet of the violin” and a “violin whisperer”, Itamar Zorman is also a committed chamber player.
+He is a founding member of the Israeli Chamber Project and a member of the Lysander Piano Trio, with which he won the 2012 Concert Artists Guild Competition, the Grand Prize in the 2011 Coleman Chamber Music Competition, first prize in the 2011 Arriaga Competition, and a bronze medal in the 2010 Fischoff National Chamber Music Competition.

-Mr. Zorman is currently on faculty at the Eastman School of Music.
-He plays on a 1734 Guarneri del Gesù, from the collection of Yehuda Zisapel.
+He plays on a 1734 Guarneri del Gesù violin from the collection of Yehuda Zisapel.